jsando/AdventOfCode2021/JOURNAL.md

 Still struggling to figure out incremental tests to derive the solution without a plan up-front.
 Prob because my brain is thinking of the solution up front.
 I am doing better with tests though, last several days have 90% coverage and I'm not even trying for coverage.

+# Day 7

+Same.

+Although with the unit tests I'm writing way more code than I would normally for this type of thing, its not really taking me that much longer to complete the puzzles.